will emphasize logical reasoning, spiritual applications and will go into greater depth on Earth

 Inspirements:

- Write four of you own fallacies based on your reading.
+Do each of the following.
+Written work will be collected in class.
+Write four of you own fallacies based on your reading.
 You can create advertisements

 for a fictional product, political slogans or ads, or fictional conversations between two